Cat as Remembered

 These two doesn’t bend back after the storm, they’re of ceramic and placed in Koos de Jongs Bookshelf in Amsterdam.

-No artist ever escapes death as a subject, my choice is to make it cheerful.
-Most of us mocks death every day as we live on.
+No artist ever escapes death as a subject, most of us mocks death every day as we live on.
 And there is always a chance for rebirth, maybe as an egg.

 The Duel written by Peter Weiss in 1953 is a lovestory which I couldn’t resist to make into a set of tableau vivants, twelve pieces 1×1 meter each in polyesterfilm.
 The story contains desire, deception, ambulance transportation, fruitless artitistic efforts to seize the light and other inspiring scenes.